aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 Machine Learning models are very picky in terms of data quality, so making sure that the data is top-notch is critical.
 We want to make sure that no columns have missing values, that the data is reasonable balanced and that no obvious outliers exists.
 The only main-concern we have with our data is that it is highly unbalanced.
 The number of fraudulent transactions to train the data on is just a couple of percent's of the total dataset.
 If we were able to, we would ideally include additional fraudulent transactions to balance the data, but as this is not possible we will apply other techniques to counter this in a later step.

 As previously mentioned, machine learning algorithms function best on numerical data, and has a difficult time working with textual values.
 Our dataset currently contains two non-numerical features, **type** and **nameDest**.
-We could ofcourse also look at the **nameOrig** column, but we can assume that the victims are chosen at random, so this column may not hold much predictable power and can be discarded.
+We could of course also look at the **nameOrig** column, but we can assume that the victims are chosen at random, so this column may not hold much predictive power and can be discarded.

 To transform these features to float vectors, we can utilize a technique called `OneHotEncoding` which will create new binary columns for each value present in the feature space.
 For example, the type column contains values such as "Payment" and "Transfer".
 If we apply `OneHotEncoding` on the type column, ML.NET will create new columns such as IsPayment, IsTransfer with a binary response, either 1 or 0 to indicate the type.
 This approach greatly increases the performance of the algorithm and allows it to converge to an optimal solution.